Sector-F-Labs/reservoir/book/src/chat-gipitty.md

 ### Privacy
 - All your conversation history stays local
-- No data sent to external services beyond the AI API calls
+- No data sent to external services beyond the LLM API calls
 - You control your data completely

 ## Troubleshooting